-I once knew an American lawyer who said that she repeatedly used “je m’en fous” in client meetings for years, thinking she was saying: “I don’t care.”
-Somehow no one told her until much later that she was actually saying: “I don’t give a f***.”
+I once knew an American lawyer who said she repeatedly used “je m’en fous” in client meetings for years, thinking she was saying: “I don’t care.”
+Somehow, no one told her until much later that she was saying: “I don’t give a f***.”

 Oops.